Hyperparathyroidism in Children

 How is hyperparathyroidism treated?

-Treatment often includes removal of parathyroid tissue.
+Treatment often includes surgical removal of parathyroid tissue.